Tomato and Sardine Crisps

 Instructions

-- Using a spoon, scoop the mixture onto crackers and serve.
+- Spoon mixture onto crackers and serve.

 Active Compounds